How Is Child Custody Determined in Texas?

 How Courts Determine Child Custody for Texas Parents

 Across the country, courts have the power to make child custody decisions.
 While parents are usually left to raise their kids how they see fit, courts are able to step in to make decisions when the parents live in separate households or disagree over what to do with their kids.
 This means Texas judges have the power to grant or remove child custody, or to limit the amount of time a parent has access to their child.

 The ultimate factor courts always consider with child custody decisions is the child’s best interests.
 This means that the child always comes first, and courts look to promote their safety and growth in a loving, caring home as their ultimate goal.
 In divorces based on abuse, drug use, crime, or other serious issues, courts may see one parent as a danger or bad influence in the child’s life.
 Ultimately, it may be in the child’s best interests for the court to cut ties with that parent.
 The court should not consider divorce as a factor, and unmarried parents can have an equal shot at custody.

 Unless there is a good reason to cut a parent off, courts typically award joint custody through a joint managing conservatorship.
 This gives both parents the legal right to make decisions in their children’s lives and control how they are raised.
 In this type of arrangement, both parents have equal rights to make decisions, and must often work together to come to agreements over things like religion, education, and healthcare.

-The Dallas family lawyers and Arlington divorce lawyers at The Queenan Law Firm may be able to help if you’re going through a custody battle.
-Our attorneys have worked with hundreds of parents to help them protect their custody rights and keep the power to make decisions for their children.
+The Dallas family lawyers and Arlington divorce with children lawyers at The Queenan Law Firm may be able to help if you’re going through a custody battle.
+Our Houston child custody attorneys have worked with hundreds of parents to help them protect their custody rights and keep the power to make decisions for their children.
 For a free consultation on your Dallas child custody case, contact The Queenan Law Firm today at (817) 476-1797.